How to Store Your Leather Bags Properly

 For full-grain leather bags, like the ones we craft here at Latico, we advise against using any leather conditioner to treat the bag.
 However, top-grain and "genuine" leathers will require regular conditioning.
 This step nourishes the leather, replenishes the natural oils, and prevents it from drying out and cracking.

 • Choose the right conditioner.
-You have to moisturize leather to maintain its suppleness.
-Select a high-quality leather conditioner suitable for your bag’s specific type of leather.
+Leather must be moisturized to maintain its suppleness.
+Select a high-quality leather conditioner suitable for your bag's specific type of leather.
 To reiterate, you should not use a conditioner on full-grain leather.

 • Test the leather.
 You will eventually apply conditioner to the entire bag, but first, test the formula in a small, hard-to-see area to check for any discoloration or damage.
 If the conditioner passes the test, you can proceed to the next step.